victwj/victwj.github.io/index.md

-I'm a software engineer working on point-of-sale systems at [Square](https://squareup.com/us/en){:target="_blank"} ([Block, Inc](https://block.xyz/){:target="_blank"}), which process nearly $200 billion in payments annually.
+I'm a software engineer working on point-of-sale systems at [Square](https://squareup.com/us/en){:target="_blank"} ([Block, Inc](https://block.xyz/){:target="_blank"}).
 I received my Master's in computer science from Princeton University on a full scholarship (PhD candidacy) and received my Bachelor's in computer science _magna cum laude_ from the University of Michigan.

-Before transitioning into software engineering, my focus was on academic research and teaching, mainly in the fields of computer networks, security, and privacy.
-I worked on peer-reviewed research with amazing mentors: [Dr.
+Before software engineering, my focus was on academic research in the fields of computer networks, security, and privacy.
+I'm very thankful to have worked with amazing mentors in this space: [Dr.  Michalis Kallitsis](http://www-personal.umich.edu/~mgkallit/){:target="_blank"}, [Prof.
-Michalis
-Kallitsis](http://www-personal.umich.edu/~mgkallit/){:target="_blank"}, [Prof.
 Roya Ensafi](https://ensa.fi){:target="_blank"}, [Prof. Jennifer Rexford](https://www.cs.princeton.edu/~jrex/){:target="_blank"}, [Prof.